raykrueger/cdk-fargate-public-dns/README.md

 rule is defined to look for the `lastStatus` and `desiredStatus` attributes to be 'RUNNING' of an `ECS Task State Change` event.
 It is also specifically tied to the Service and Cluster passed into the constructor.

+## I was here

+Note that I built this in my free time.
+This has nothing to do with my employer.

+Enjoy! -Ray